Pomerania: Modern Age

 Prussia gained the southern parts of Swedish Pomerania in 1720, invaded and annexed Pomerelia from Poland in 1772 and 1793, and gained the remainder of Swedish Pomerania in 1815, after the Napoleonic Wars.
 The former Brandenburg-Prussian Pomerania and the former Swedish parts were reorganized into the Prussian Province of Pomerania, while Pomerelia was made part of the Province of West Prussia.
 With Prussia, both provinces joined the newly constituted German Empire in 1871.
 Under German rule, the Polish minority suffered discrimination and oppressive measures aimed at eradicating its culture.

+Following the German Empire's defeat in World War I, however, eastern Pomerania/Pomerelia was returned to the rebuilt Polish state, while German-majority Gdańsk/Danzig was transformed into the independent Free City of Danzig.
+In the interbellum, the border with Poland and the creation of what German propaganda called the "Polish Corridor" were often contested in Germany.
+Irredentist claims towards Poland were one of the factors contributing to the rise of the Nazi Party in Germany.
+In 1938 Germany's Province of Pomerania was expanded to include northern parts of the former Province of Posen–West Prussia (part of historic Greater Poland).

+Under the Nazi government, the persecution of Poles in the German-controlled part of Pomerania intensified.
+In January 1939, Germany resumed expulsions of Poles and many were also forced to flee.
+The Sturmabteilung, Schutzstaffel, Hitler Youth and Bund Deutscher Osten launched attacks on Polish institutions, schools and activists.
+From May to August 1939, the Gestapo carried out arrests of Polish leaders, activists, entrepreneurs, and even some staff of the Consulate of Poland in Szczecin.